 Google Is Making Noise About This Update

-There’s a pattern, that you start to see about when Google decides to do a larger press-push about it’s updates.
+There’s a pattern, that you start to see when Google decides to do a larger press-push about its updates.
 It’s usually when they are “pushing” for something.
-We’d seen “Mobillegeddon” when Google first talked about mobile-freindly content.
-We saw the Page Experience update, also pushing sites to be faster.
-We longer ago, saw Penguin released to scare site owners into less link based spam.
+We’d seen “Mobillegeddon” when Google first talked about mobile-friendly content.
+We saw the Page Experience update, which also pushed sites to be faster.
+We long ago, Penguin released to scare site owners into less link-based spam.

 This Announcement Came From The Spam Team